Pomax/are-we-flying/docs/index.md

 import dotenv from "dotenv";
 dotenv.config({ path: `${__dirname}/.env` });

-// Instead of a server, we're going to build a "web client",
+// Instead of "just a server" our web server will act as a client
-// which is something that can both act as client to our server,
+// to our API server, but as web server for browsers that try to
-// as well as running its own local web server so that browsers
+// connect.
+As such we need to know both the port for our API server
-// can connect to it and present a UI based on the client state: const { API_PORT, WEB_PORT } = process.env;
+// as well as what port we should use for our own server: const { API_PORT, WEB_PORT } = process.env;

-// So we set up a socketless client that has "browser connection" functionality: import { ClientClass } from "./src/classes/client/client.js";
+// Then we set up a socketless client with "browser connection" functionality: import { ClientClass } from "./src/classes/client/client.js";
 import { createWebClient } from "socketless";